chromium/chromium/components/user_manager/README.md

 the code manages both user and user sessions.
 There is an on-going effort to move user session related code into //components/session_manager.

 UserManager is the interface for managing ChromeOS users.
-UserManagerBase is a base implementation of the interface.
-Finally, the concrete instance used is ChromeUserManagerImpl derived from UserManagerBase.
+UserManagerImpl is a base implementation of the interface.
+Finally, the concrete instance used is ChromeUserManagerImpl derived from UserManagerImpl.

 ChromeUserManagerImpl is created at the PreProfileInit stage and destroyed at the PostMainMessageLoopRun stage, via